 The proposed amendments to section 100.1 of the Commissioner's regulations add computer science to the specific disciplines that may be included in CTE instruction in grades seven through twelve and makes other technical clarifying amendments.
-The proposed amendment to section 100.4 makes amendments to the unit of study requirement for CTE in grades seven and eight to include computer science in the list of CTE disciplines.
+The proposed amendment of section 100.4 makes amendments to the unit of study requirement for CTE in grades seven and eight to include computer science in the list of CTE disciplines.

 The Department also proposes to amend section 80-4.3 of the Commissioner's regulations to allow candidates who hold a valid Initial, Emergency COVID-19, or Professional Computer Science (All Grades) certificate to be eligible for the extension in Coordinator of Work-Based Learning Programs for Career Development.
 Currently, candidates who hold a valid Initial, Emergency COVID-19, Permanent, or Professional CTE certificate, or a certificate in the CTE subject areas of agriculture, business and marketing, family and consumer sciences, or technology education, are eligible for this extension.
-Because the proposed amendment makes computer science a CTE subject area, allowing candidates who hold a computer science certificate to be eligible for the extension is consistent with other candidates who hold a certificate in a CTE subject area and are eligible for the extension.
+Because the proposed amendment makes computer science a CTE subject area, allowing candidates who hold a computer science certificate to be eligible for the extension is consistent with candidates who hold a certificate in other CTE subject areas.